tanglijhu/nd00333-capstone-submission/README.md

 * To fix data imbalance.
 The dataset is highly imbalanced and about 2473 / (2473 + 22076) * 100 = 10.1 % of the clients actually subscribed to a term deposit.
 Imbalanced data can lead to a falsely perceived positive effect of a model's accuracy because the input data has bias towards one class.
 Therefore, an data imbalance issue should be considered to fix for future experiments.We may try: 1) random undersampling, 2) oversampling with SMOTE, 3) a combination of under- and oversampling method using pipeline.

-* To try to use other metrics such as 'AUC_weighted' to get better automated ML training .
-As for a highly unbalanced problem like this, AUC metric is very popular.
-AUC is acturally preferred over accuracy for binary classification therefore this metric is worth a try.